lionrayonnant/BEN/README.md

 ![Raspbian_2019 04_application_menu](https://user-images.githubusercontent.com/106342136/172739344-e9a18cfe-bfe3-41be-a416-842959411f61.jpg)

-On the upper rigth you can set up your WIFI.
+On the upper right you can set up your WIFI.
 Once your WIFI is configurated, update your RPI4 with these commands runs in the terminal :

 `sudo apt update`
 `sudo apt upgrade`